Command Line Options

 lage cache --clear

 lage by default will hide the output from successful tasks.
-If you want to see the output as they are being generated, call lage with the verbose argument.
+If you want to see all output as it's generated, use --verbose:

 lage build --verbose